nolan-h-hamilton/Consenrich/Examples.md

 ### Het10 $\cup$ Noisy Datasets

-Details regarding the simulation of ‘noisy’ samples is discussed in the extra material at the end of this document.
+Details regarding the generation of ‘noisy’ samples is discussed in the [Appendix](#appendix-noisy-data-generation).
 The ‘Het10 $\cup$ Noisy5’ and ‘Het10 $\cup$ Noisy10’ datasets are comprised of the above legitimate ATAC-seq BAM alignments and $m=5$ and $m=10$ noisy low-SNR alignments, respectively.